-Learning syntactic analysis in an easy and fast way
+Learning syntactic analysis in a fast and easy way

-Two days before a syntactic analysis test, my son said he knew nothing.
+Two days before a syntactic analysis test, my son said he knew nothing of the subject.
 Would it be possible to do something in time?
-Well, it was!
+Well - it was!

 A certain Saturday...

-On what was until then a peaceful Saturday afternoon, my son, then a preteen in high school, turned to me and said:
+On what was until then a peaceful Saturday afternoon, my son, then a preteen in middle school, turned to me and said:

-My initial reaction was a feeling that it would not be possible.
-But, questioning and reflecting that conclusions can be superficial, premature, hasty, I decided to try something, even if it was out of conscience.
-By the way, if it were today, it would be easier; my thinking could be described as "it doesn't seem possible with the information and options I have so far."
+My initial reaction was a feeling that it wouldn’t be possible.
+But after questioning and reflecting that conclusions can be superficial, premature, or hasty, I decided to try something anyway, even if only to clear my conscience.
+Incidentally, if it were today, it would be easier; my thinking could be described as, “it doesn’t seem possible with the information and options I have at the moment.”

 Searching then for what to do, the idea of making a mind map emerged.